-"Learning Objective" is a statement of expected student performance within a course of instruction.
-Low order objectives tend to require only that students reproduce information while high-order objectives require that students perform critical analysis.that describes an expected training outcome related to a learning need.
+"Learning Objective" is a statement that describes an expected training outcome related to a learning need.

-"Legislatively mandated training" is training that may or may not be POST-certified, and shall consist of POST-specified curriculum as required by law.
+"Legislatively mandated training" is training that may or may not be POST-certified and shall consist of POST-specified curriculum as required by law.
 It may be presented as a stand-alone course, a telecourse, or as part of a POST-certified course.
 Minimum standards for legislatively mandated training are set forth in Regulation 1081.